Content table

 What are its key functions?

-- Supports the development of eggs in your ovaries
+- Supporting the development of eggs in your ovaries

-- Thickens the lining of your uterus, making it the perfect place for a fertilized egg to settle in.
+- Thickening the uterus lining, making it the perfect place for a fertilized egg to settle in.

 This is more common in perimenopausal women, but low estrogen can sneak up on you at any age.

 Estrogen helps keep your lady parts hydrated.
-If you notice things feeling, well, a little less slippery down there, it could be due to low estrogen.
-This can also make intimacy a bit uncomfortable. - Infertility issues
+If you notice things feeling a little less slippery down there, it could be due to low estrogen levels.
+This can also make intimacy a bit uncomfortable.

 If you’re having trouble getting pregnant, low estrogen might be the culprit.
 It can affect your ability to ovulate, which obviously impacts your chances of conceiving.